CrossRef/event-data-user-guide/event-data-manual.md

  - an article was mentioned on Twitter using its Article Landing Page URL
  - an article has been liked on Facebook 55 times as of June 15th

-Events from every Data Source are different, but they have a common set of attributes:
+Events from every Data Source take many forms, but they have a common set of attributes:

  - the subject of the event, e.g. Wikipedia article on Fish
  - the type of the relation, e.g. "cites"